repicao/IH_AB_DA_FT_OCT_2023/Class_Materials/Final_Project/Readme.md

 For this project, you have the option to work either individually or in pairs, depending on your interests and goals.
 If you and a partner share a common interest and have ambitious plans for what you want to achieve, working in pairs is a great way to collaborate and tackle more complex challenges.
 However, please note that if you choose to work in pairs, we expect a higher level of output and quality.

-If you're struggling to come up with a topic, we have provided a list of datasets for you to consider.
-However, we highly recommend that you explore and select a topic and dataset that personally interests you, as this will make the project more engaging and rewarding.
+We highly recommend that you explore and select a topic and dataset that personally interests you, as this will make the project more engaging and rewarding.

 You may select one of two case studies, each designed to focus on specific skills and cater to your interests and career aspirations.
 This will enable you to tailor the project to your individual needs and provide a valuable learning opportunity that aligns with your long-term goals.